 Choose your country to see the products for your location

-SALSA® MLPA® Probemix P158 JPS detects copy number variations in the BMPR1A and SMAD4 genes, as well as the 10q22-q23 microdeletion.
+SALSA® MLPA® Probemix P158 JPS detects deletions in the BMPR1A and SMAD4 genes, as well as the 10q22-q23 microdeletion.

-Contents: 51 MLPA probes, including 15 probes for BMPR1A, 15 probes for SMAD4 and 11 probes for PTEN, covering all exons of these genes.
+Contents: 51 MLPA probes, including 15 probes for BMPR1A, 15 probes for the SMAD4 region, and 11 probes for the PTEN region.

 Tissue: genomic DNA isolated from human peripheral whole blood.